top of page

 Board Member, Ex Officio

-As past president of the Council for the Study of Community Colleges, Dr. Crisp serves in an ex officio capacity.
+As president of the Council for the Study of Community Colleges, Dr. Wang serves in an ex officio capacity.

 bottom of page